Bafy78/dithering-in-octahedral/project_plan.md

 ## Hypothesis
-1.  **The Weighting Correction:** We hypothesize that **Uniform Dithering** will fail at the poles (manifesting as distinct banding in the specular highlight), whereas **AJWD** will smooth these artifacts, achieving higher FLIP scores.
+1.  **The Weighting Correction:** We hypothesize that **Uniform Dithering** will fail at the mid-quadrant lobes (manifesting as distinct banding in the specular highlight), whereas **AJWD** will smooth these artifacts, achieving higher FLIP scores.
 2.  **The Parity:** We anticipate that **AJWD** will effectively close the perceptual gap between 16-bit Octahedral and 32-bit Float, rendering the quantization noise perceptually invisible under standard viewing conditions.
 3.  **The IGN Trade-off:** While Blue Noise will yield the highest static SSIM, IGN will perform within an acceptable margin for real-time applications.
 We predict the visual difference between IGN and Blue Noise will be negligible once Jacobian Weighting is applied, as the weighting suppresses the worst-case noise pixels.

 ## Expected Deliverables
-1.  **Error Distribution Histogram**: A comparison of error magnitudes at the Poles vs. the Equator for Uniform vs. Weighted dithering
+1.  **Error Distribution Histogram**: A comparison of error magnitudes at the Diagonals vs. the Equator for Uniform vs. Weighted dithering
-2. **Heatmap of Bit-Efficiency** A heatmap where color = ∣NGT​−NTarget​∣.The goal is to show that our "Weighted Dithering" redistributes the error so that it is perceptually uniform, rather than clustered at the poles.
+2. **Heatmap of Bit-Efficiency** A heatmap where color = ∣NGT​−NTarget​∣.The goal is to show that our "Weighted Dithering" redistributes the error so that it is perceptually uniform, rather than clustered at the Diagonals.
 2.  **The "Artifact Grid":** A side-by-side visual comparison of the specular highlight at the Octahedral Pole, showing: [No Dither] vs [Uniform Dither] vs [Scalar Weighted Dither] vs [Vector Weigthed Dither].
 3.  **Code Snippet:** A copy-paste ready GLSL function for "Jacobian-Weighted Octahedral Encoding" for public use.